 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
 This month we’re looking at responsible and conscious consumerism.
 We explore why it's so important, and what you can do to make informed purchases.

 At the start of this year, Forbes published 6 global trends and brands for 2019.
 Guess what made the list?
 That's right, responsible consumerism.
 Whilst it's not a new concept, Forbes predicted that 2019 was the year for conscious consumerism to go mainstream.
 With apps and blogs popping up all over the place, information on individual companies is definitely becoming more accessible, and companies know they have to be more transparent about their practices.
 Despite this, we think we're still a few steps away for everyday consumers to make easy, smart choices and for long-standing, convenient buying habits to be challenged.

-A new report shows a growing awareness in sustainable, organic and lower alcohol wines (known as SOLA).
-Ethical consumerism in this industry means that companies are having to up their game, particularly as evidence from Wine Intelligence suggests that young people are willing to pay a premium for sustainable, organic and fairtrade wines, What's helpful, is that rather than having to scout out information on individual company websites, many wines now share this information directly on their labels which makes it much easier for consumers to make an informed choice.
+A new report shows a growing awareness of sustainable, organic, and lower alcohol wines (known as SOLA).
+Ethical consumerism in this industry means that companies are having to up their game, particularly as evidence from Wine Intelligence suggests that young people are willing to pay a premium for sustainable, organic, and fairtrade wines, What's helpful, is that rather than having to scout out information on individual company websites, many wines now share this information directly on their labels which makes it much easier for consumers to make an informed choice.

 An interesting article here on why sustainability and responsible retail are one and the same.
 The issue in question is the free delivery and returns offer that so many companies provide, and so many consumers expect.
 Yet these expectations squeeze profit margins and put supply chains under pressure, so somewhere and somehow the cycle needs to be broken, Of course, it's really convenient to shop online, it's a privilege we're all familiar with, but perhaps when prices are low and delivery is free, it's worth us considering the real cost of the items we are buying.